Skip to main content

 Key features

-• PNG and JPEG output formats
+• PNG (lossless) and JPEG (smaller) output formats

 • Download as individual files or a single ZIP

-• Accurate rendering of text, images, and vector graphics
+• Accurate rendering of text, images, and vector graphics via PDF.js

 • Presentation slides